bcgov/queue-management/tests/loadtesting/README.md

 * `LOADTEST_CREATE_SERVICE_ID=11`
 * `LOADTEST_UPDATE_SERVICE_ID=7`

-### Verify the "admin" user is assigned to correct office
+### Verify the Load-Test User Is Assigned to the Correct Office

-The admin user must be assigned to the same office that the tests try to use.
+The seeded load-test user must be assigned to the same office that the tests try to use.

-For example, if `LOADTEST_OFFICE_ID=1`, then the app-level `admin` CSR record must still be assigned to Test Office.
-With a fresh local bootstrap, that is the default arrangement.
+With the checked-in defaults, `KEYCLOAK_USERNAME=cfms-postman-operator` should resolve to the app-level CSR `cfms-postman-operator`, which should belong to Test Office (`LOADTEST_OFFICE_ID=1`) after a fresh local `bootstrap`.

+If you copied `envs.example.sh` to `envs.sh` before this change, your local `envs.sh` may still override the checked-in defaults with an older username such as `admin@idir`.

+The load-test harness checks `/api/v1/csrs/me/` before proceeding with authenticated requests.
+If the CSR office and `LOADTEST_OFFICE_ID` differ, the run fails fast and tells you which `KEYCLOAK_USERNAME` was used, which office it resolved to, and that you should switch to `cfms-postman-operator` or re-bootstrap/reconfigure the chosen user.

 ### I get errors when testing locally, but not when testing OpenShift dev